-- i) Slalom ropes must use a shock tube that is a minimum of 60 cm and a max of 1.2m - j) A short segment of rope may be replaced by a substitute section for speed control rope tension measurement that will be at least as strong as the rope it replaces and cause no observable change in the rope performance.
+- h) Slalom ropes must use a shock tube that is a minimum of 60cm and a max of 1.2m - i) A short segment of rope may be replaced by a substitute section for speed control rope tension measurement that will be at least as strong as the rope it replaces and cause no observable change in the rope performance.
 This section will typically be 0.5m.
-The remaining rope will be adjusted so that all lengths and tolerances are met from 10.04 g with the substitute section included. - k) Optionally, in the jump event, on an experimental basis, a "Spectra" line may be supplied.
+The remaining rope will be adjusted so that all lengths and tolerances are met from (5.09f) with the substitute section included. - j) Optionally, in the jump event, a "Spectra" line may be supplied.
 In this case, a standard line must be available for use as well.
 The "Spectra" line specifications shall meet at a minimum the following requirements:

-Breaking load, minimum = 590 kg.
+Breaking load, minimum = 817kg.